TheTechOddBug/lon-mirror/README.md

 If trajectories differ:

-⇒ the observed description is incomplete
+⇒ incomplete description
-⇒ or the system includes unmodeled inputs
+⇒ hidden inputs
-⇒ or the dynamics are non-deterministic
+⇒ non-deterministic dynamics

-OMNIA does not resolve which case is true.
+OMNIA does not resolve which.

 It detects divergence as **unresolved structure**.

 ---

 ## Extended Principle — Self-Model Divergence

-Real systems do not act directly on reality.

-They act on internal representations.

 Define: